 Major emergency hazardous materials incidents/accidents require activation of the Local Emergency Planning Committee Plan to provide coordination between agencies.
 This includes agencies within and outside Salt Lake County.
-It is essential that response agencies understand and use the National Incident Management System (NIMS).
+In 2005 Salt Lake County adopted the NIMS.
+Response agencies must understand and use the National Incident Management System (NIMS).
 Support agencies will increase the need for coordination during the emergency.
-If the local capabilities are overwhelmed, support may come from other jurisdictions such as county, state, or federal agencies.
-The use of these resources may be directed from an Emergency Operations Center or Emergency Coordination Center depending on the type of incident/accident and the level of response.
+If the local capabilities are overwhelmed, support may come from other jurisdictions such as the county, state, or federal agencies.
+These resources may be directed from an Emergency Operations Center or Emergency Coordination Center, depending on the type of incident/accident and the level of response.